Honda Civic Type R: Trims

-The Type R (Australasia) trim includes dual-zone climate control (Left:right independent), rain-sensing windscreen wipers, refrigerated glove box, front fog lights, power-folding wing mirrors, cruise control, CD/radio/apple integration, front and rear curtain airbags.
+The Type R (Australasia) trim includes dual-zone climate control (left/right independent), rain-sensing windscreen wipers, refrigerated glove box, front fog lights, power-folding wing mirrors, cruise control, CD/radio/apple integration, front and rear curtain airbags.
 It is finished in the same four colors as the Euro standard FN2.

+Mugen editions

+In selected markets, Honda offered limited or dealer-installed performance upgrades developed by Mugen, including the Mugen 200 and Mugen M20 variants of the FN2 Civic Type R. These models were positioned as more focused versions of the standard Type R, incorporating a combination of mechanical, aerodynamic, and cosmetic enhancements.

+The Mugen 200 was a limited-production model developed for the European market, featuring revised engine management calibration, a performance exhaust system, upgraded suspension components, and Mugen aerodynamic bodywork, including a front splitter, side skirts, and rear spoiler.
+The modifications were intended to improve high-speed stability and overall responsiveness while retaining road usability.

+The Mugen M20 was a similar market-specific package offered in very limited numbers through select Honda dealerships.
+It featured a comparable set of Mugen performance upgrades, including chassis tuning, lightweight alloy wheels, and interior and exterior Mugen branding elements.
+As with other Mugen-developed FN2 variants, the focus was on refining handling characteristics and enhancing the vehicle’s track-oriented performance without fundamentally altering the base K20Z4 engine architecture.

+Both Mugen variants were produced in very limited quantities and were not part of the standard Honda Civic Type R production range; instead, they were niche, factory-supported tuning packages tailored for enthusiasts in specific regions.

-Production for the European market ended in October 2010 due to the engine not meeting Euro V emissions regulations which came into effect in 2011.
-Over 12,000 Civic Type Rs were sold in the UK since January 2007, Honda continued to export the car to the Australian market into 2011.
-It was also exported to Japan and marketed as Civic Type-R EURO in a limited edition in fall 2010, following a successful run in November 2009.
+Production for the European market ended in October 2010 because the engine did not meet Euro V emissions regulations, which took effect in 2011.
+Over 12,000 Civic Type Rs have been sold in the UK since January 2007; Honda continued to export the car to the Australian market until 2011.
+It was also exported to Japan and marketed as Civic Type R EURO in a limited edition in fall 2010, following a successful run in November 2009.

 Reception

 Top Gear Magazine awarded the European Civic Type R its 'Hot Hatch of 2007', praising the car's controls and comparing it favorably as a driver's car to its rivals, the Stig qualifying it as 'an utter gem'.
 However the television show Top Gear later criticized the new FN2 Chassis version, due to the different suspension and added weight.
 Jeremy Clarkson said it "just doesn't feel that quick" and that "all the poise and controllability that you used to get in the old car is just sort of... gone".